echo-cool/COMP3019J-Web-Application-Development-Grocery-List-Website/README.md

     * Sellers can remove products from the system
 * Order Management
     * User can view the orders made in his shop
+    * Users can change the status of orders made in their shops

 ### Team 20 small video